Kcodess2807/AeroMix/README.md

-# Air DJ
+# AEROMIX

-Air DJ is a touchless DJ system that leverages OpenCV and YOLO for real-time hand gesture recognition.
+AeroMix is a touchless DJ system that leverages OpenCV and YOLO for real-time hand gesture recognition.
 It allows users to control music features such as bass, volume, scratching, looping, and effects using intuitive gestures, creating a futuristic and interactive DJ experience.
 The system also includes a dynamic music visualizer and supports multi-hand detection for more complex controls.

 ## Features